Aluminum for Construction & Building

 1. Aluminum Is Strong

 Aluminum is a strong metal, made even stronger through the process of alloying.
-Combining aluminum with another metal such as zinc, magnesium or copper increases strength.
+Combining aluminum with other metals such as zinc, magnesium or copper increases strength.
 Tensile strength for aluminum alloy ranges from 40 MPa up to 700 MPa.
-Aluminum frames are the ideal framing solution for heavy glass, since they increase the amount of available exterior space for windows.
+Aluminum frames are the ideal framing solution for heavy glass since they increase the amount of available exterior space for windows.